emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 127.0.0.1       localhost loghost
 ```

-As you might notice, the file was originally write-protected (needed to "`chmod`" to be able to edit it even under the "_root_" user), so the permission to write should be removed again:
+As you might notice, the file was originally write-protected (needed to `"chmod"` to be able to edit it even under the "_root_" user), so the permission to write should be removed again:

 ```
 # chmod u-w /etc/inet/hosts